firecmsco/firecms/example/README.md

->> This is a full-blown app that uses every feature of FireCMS in one way or another.
+> This is a full-blown app that uses every feature of FireCMS in one way or another.

 ## Testing the example

 This example is used for development purposes.

-If you want to get started using FireCMS it is advisable to check the [quickstart](https://firecms.co/docs/quickstart)
+IMPORTANT: If you want to get started using FireCMS it is advisable to check the [quickstart](https://firecms.co/docs/quickstart)

 You need to specify a valid **Firebase config** in the file `firebase_config.ts`